Congratulations! You’ve booked your next adventure, and now comes the part where you save all your pennies towards the experience of a lifetime.

 If Credit Card fraud concerns you, ensure to research all you need to know before leaving your home town.

-Amazon have a range of affordable fraud prevention books worth checking out before activating your card:
+Amazon has a range of affordable fraud prevention books worth checking out before activating your card:

 Sell your stuff!